carpentries-incubator/jekyll-pages-novice/_episodes/05-starting-jekyll.md

 Some of these are pre-defined - like `page.title`, which gives you the title of the page that is currently active/being visited.
 Others you can define yourself.
 Check this [list of predefined page parameters](https://jekyllrb.com/docs/variables#page-variables).

 You can define local parameters using YAML notation within a Markdown page by including it in a page header and delimiting the header with triple-dashed lines `---`.
-These headers are called *front matter* and are used to set variables and metadata on pages in your Jekyll site.
+These headers are called *front matter* and are used to set variables and metadata on individual pages in your Jekyll site.

 > ## Front matter
 > From [Jekyll's website](https://jekyllrb.com/docs/front-matter/):